Research of the Public Administration and Policy Group

 The globe is facing multiple interconnected sustainability challenges, ranging from sea level rise, water shortages, excessive pollution, and the declining resilience of food production systems.
 Impacts affect different parts of the world, and different segments of societies, in divergent ways, resulting in normative questions about fairness and justice.

-These challenges can be understood as wicked problems, as they involve complex social-ecological systems that behave unpredictably and in uncertain ways, while also being clouded by disagreement over the relevant norms and values that could be invoked to describe and address them.
-Moreover, whereas addressing these sustainability challenges requires transformative change across multiples jurisdictions at an unprecedented pace, powerful societal actors and vested interests constrain opportunities for systemic governance changes.
+Societies and ecosystems are facing multiple interconnected sustainability challenges, including sea level rise, water shortages, biodiversity loss, and the declining resilience of food systems.
+Impacts are distributed unevenly across the world, and affect different segments of societies in divergent ways, raising questions about fairness and justice.
+These challenges can be understood as “wicked problems”, as they involve complex social-ecological systems that behave unpredictably and in uncertain ways, while much disagreement exists about how they should be addressed, when and by whom.
+Moreover, addressing these sustainability challenges requires transformative change across multiple jurisdictions at an unprecedented pace, while powerful societal actors and vested interests constrain opportunities for systemic governance interventions.

 Our research lines